-The need for an urgent appointment is defined as a medical problem which cannot wait until a routine appointment is available.
+The need for an urgent appointment is defined as a medical problem which cannot wait.
 If you require an urgent appointment please contact reception.
-You may be asked for a brief detail of your problem - this is to assess if you need to see a nurse and a doctor or just a nurse.
+You may be asked for a brief detail of your problem - this is to assess if you need to see an ANP or a doctor or whether you could be directed to Choose Pharmacy.
 If you have a suspected urine infection the receptionist will advise you to bring a urine sample with you to the appointment.

 Urgent appointments are available for booking from 8.00am.
-If you contact the surgery before lunchtime you will be given an appointment in the morning.
-If you contact the surgery after lunch then you may be asked to ring back at 3.00pm when the afternoon duty doctor's appointments are released.
-You will then be provided with an appointment for that evening with the duty doctor.
 All our doctors take turns to cover the duty doctor post.
 However, we cannot confirm which doctor will be on duty then.